Medicare Enrollment

 You have a seven-month initial enrollment period in which to sign up for Medicare.
 This period begins three months before you turn age 65, includes the month you turn age 65 and ends three months after the month of your birthday.

 For coverage to be effective the month you turn age 65, you must sign up during the first three months of the initial enrollment period (one to three months before the month of your birthday).
-If you wait to sign up during the last four months of the period, your effective date of coverage under Medicare will be delayed.
+If you wait to sign up during the last four months of the period, your effective date of Medicare will be delayed.

 If you miss the initial enrollment period, you can enroll during a general enrollment period from Jan.
 1 through March 31 each year.
-However, Medicare coverage is not effective until July 1 and a lifetime Medicare late enrollment penalty will apply.
+Coverage begins the month after you enroll.
+A lifetime Medicare late enrollment penalty will apply if you don’t qualify for a special enrollment period.

 Special Enrollment Period

-If you delay enrollment at age 65 because you or your spouse is still employed and covered by a group health plan through the employer, you can enroll in Medicare Part B during a special enrollment period.
+If you delay Medicare enrollment at age 65 because you or your spouse is still employed and covered by a group health plan through the employer, you can enroll in Medicare Part B during a special enrollment period.
 Special enrollment allows you to enroll without paying a Part B late enrollment penalty during either of the following time frames:

 • At any time while you have employer health coverage (your own or through your spouse); or